15 Best Rome Instagram Spots for Stunning Photos

 8. Pantheon

 The best place to shoot is right outside the main entrance in the square so that you can get the whole exterior in the frame.
-Once you head inside, you can experiment with the sole source of light that floods natural light into the space: the Oculus.
+If you want to take pictures inside, make sure to have a wide angle lens with you!

 Location on Google Maps: Pantheon